umee-network/docs/docs/validators/mainnet-validator.md

 Turn a current node into a validator on the mainnet.

-This guide contains instructions on how to setup and run an Umee validator.
+This guide contains instructions on how to setup and run an UX validator.
 First, be sure to check out the full node [instructions](installing-umee-node.md) on how to install and configure the `umeed` binary as this guide assumes you already have it installed and configured.

 There are three (3) crucial processes required for a healthy validator node: